 If you’ve landed here, you’re probably already aware that Semrush and SpyFu are two of the most popular competitor research tools on the market.
 While Semrush is an all-in-one marketing toolkit with competitive intelligence capabilities, SpyFu focuses purely on competitor analysis.

 So to maintain a level playing field for this comparison, I’ll be evaluating Semrush and SpyFu solely on features linked with competitor research.

 I’ll be taking the following four parameters into account:

 - Competitor analysis

 - Pricing plans

-Note: To get the most out of this comparison guide, I’d encourage you to create an account on SEMrush and SpyFu.
+Note: To get the most out of this comparison guide, I’d encourage you to create an account on Semrush and SpyFu.
 You can find the relevant links below.
-You can sign up for a 30-day free trial of SEMrush Pro (worth $99.95) and sign up for SpyFu’s free plan.
-At this point of time, SpyFu is not offering a trial on any of their paid plans.
+You can sign up for a 30-day free trial of Semrush Pro (worth $119.95) and sign up for SpyFu’s free plan.
+At this point in time, SpyFu is not offering a trial on any of their paid plans.
 But their free plan is pretty good, albeit with a few limitations.

 Table of Contents

-SEMrush currently manages close to 20 billion keywords and 789 million domains in 142 geo databases.
+Semrush currently manages close to 20 billion keywords and 818 million domains in 142 geo databases.